-- Shri Hanumant Inn and Resorts: The resort offers its guests a luxury staying experience in its well built comfortable accomodation.
+- Shri Hanumant Inn and Resorts: The resort offers a luxurious stay in its well built comfortable accommodation.
 Moreover, the resort is situated between Ukhimath & Chopta.
-With its super specialized personal services, the resort can arrange number of adventure activities like trekking as well as hiking easily, which tourists generally undertake during the Char Dham Yatra.
+And is quite budget-friendly.

-- Hotel Snow View: The resort is known for its pristine environment and warm reception and offers all basic and semi-deluxe facilities such as comfortable and stylish accommodation, delicious food in roof top restaurant, parking facility, travel assistance and much more such personalized services with warm hospitality to make the stay memorable for the tourists.
+- Hotel Snow View: The resort is popular as the blend of pristine environment and basic and semi-deluxe facilities such as comfortable and stylish accommodation.
+Moreover, the place offers great hospitality to the tourists.

-- GMVN Tourist Rest House: The hotel offers gracious accommodation, delicious food, parking, travel assistance as well as many more thoughtful services.
-The hotel is an also ideal choice for all classes of tourists who wish to find a budget hotel with descent facilities and good service with warm hospitality.
+- GMVN Tourist Rest House: The hotel is an ideal choice for all classes of tourists who wish to find a budget hotel with decent facilities and good service.
+Moreover, warm hospitality is their speciality.